larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 --- abstract

-This document proposes that the IETF Chair may delegate some of their responsibilities to other Area Directors, an updates a number of existing RFCs to enable that.
+This document proposes that the IETF Chair may delegate some of their responsibilities to other Area Directors, and updates several existing RFCs to enable that.

 --- middle